trongtruong2509/demo-opensource-repo/SECURITY.md

 3. Include steps to reproduce the vulnerability, if possible.

 We will acknowledge your report within **48 hours** and provide a timeline for a fix.
 We appreciate your help in keeping this project secure.

+# Vulnerability Reporting

+Please report potential vulnerabilities to: **security@example.org**

+Provide as much detail as possible, including:
+- Affected repository and version
+- Steps to reproduce
+- Impact assessment

+We will acknowledge your report, investigate, and let you know the result as soon as we can.

+We appreciate responsible disclosure.